 Signup For Updates

 If you do, you may miss some great sources.
 While Google Scholar links to many online journal articles, it does not link to all of the articles available in the UTSA Library's online databases.
 In addition, even Google Scholar's own Help page admits that "a great deal of scholarly literature is still offline" and is available only in print.
-Google Scholar is a great place to start looking for journal articles, but if you are doing in-depth research or a literature review, search the UTSA Libraries' databases.
-Ask a Librarian if you have questions!
+Google Scholar is a great place to start looking for journal articles, but if you are doing in-depth research or a literature review, search the UTSA Libraries databases.
+Ask Us Anything if you have questions!

 Are you searching Google Scholar from the UTSA Library web site?
 When you search from the library site, you can access the full text by entering your last name and Banner ID.
-Click "Find it @ UTSA" to see whether we have the full-text article online or in print.
+Click "Available Now @ UTSA" to see whether we have the full-text article online or in print.

-If you do not see the "Find It @ UTSA" link or simply have a citation for an item from Google Scholar, search the UTSA Libraries' catalog, to find it in print or online in one of our databases.
+If you do not see the "Available Now @ UTSA" link or simply have a citation for an item from Google Scholar, search the UTSA Libraries catalog, to find it in print or online in one of our databases.

 Tip: Remember to search by journal title and not by the title of the article when searching for articles in UCAT.